greymd/teip/man/man.md

 FFF
 ```

-Note that the order of the numbers must be in ascending order.
+Note that the numbers must be in ascending order.

-The pipeline obtains identical standard input as `teip`.
-The following command is a `grep` command that prints **the line numbers of the line containing the string "CCC" and the two lines after it**.
+The pipeline receives the same standard input as `teip`.
+Here's a command using `grep` to print line numbers of a line containing "CCC" and the two following lines.

 ```
 $ echo -e 'AAA\nBBB\nCCC\nDDD\nEEE\nFFF' | grep -n -A 2 CCC